Muddy Paws Dog Grooming, Boarding, Dog Day Care,

 $2,500 – Champion Sponsorship

-Preferred seating for 8, dog grooming certificates for Each guest, program recognition, specialty wine and party favors.
+Preferred seating for 8, dog grooming certificates for each guest, program recognition and specialty wine

 $1,000 – Purebred Sponsorship